jimmychuichui/2023-Spring-Mountain-Madness/README.md

 3. "Game_MacOS_arm64" can't be opened because Apple cannot check it for malicious software. </br>
 ![til](./assets/malicious_software.png)</br></br>

-Go to setting, type privacy on the search bar,
+Go to setting, type privacy on the search bar, click "Privacy & security", scroll to the bottom, click "Allow Anyway", enter your user password, then follow the instructions for linux (Ubuntu and Debian) and MacOS (intel or Apple Silion) again.

 ![til](./assets/security_mac.gif)</br></br>